-Failure to follow this warning could cause personal injury or death.
+Failure to follow this warning will result in personal injury or death.

-Before performing service or maintenance operations on unit, turn off main power switch to unit and install lock(s) and lockout tag(s).
+Before performing service or maintenance operations on unit, turn off main power switch to unit and install lock(s) and lock-out tag(s).
 Ensure electrical service to rooftop unit agrees with voltage and amperage listed on the unit rating plate.
 Unit may have more than one power switch.